Search for keywords or topics in magmageopark.no

 From the viewpoint they walk down to Tunnelstuo.
 The former road tunnel is now organised as a rest area and an exciting outdoor accommodation option.
 Inside the tunnel, there are hooks for hammocks and fire pits.

-Sogndalstrand is Norway's best-preserved charging centre.
+Sogndalstrand was originally an old trading port from the sailing ship era.
 Large parts of the buildings have been preserved from the time when it was an important trading centre along the coast.
 The entire area is protected.

 Reidun stops for a moment on the bridge over the river and looks down towards the sea houses along the water.